-We are pleased to present the Paradise Irrigation District's 2018/19 Budget.
+The Paradise Irrigation District management and staff are pleased to present the Paradise Irrigation District's 2018/19 Budget.
 The basic purpose of the budgetary process is to present the District's expenditure plan and to identify the resources and revenues available to fund it.
 The Budget is intended to support the priorities and policies of the Board of Directors as reflected in the District's Mission Statement and its Strategic Business Plan.